 Then I list all that I need to get done on that piece of paper assigning priority to each task.

 That way once I pick something to work on I know that I am working on the most important thing!

 In this post, I showed you 4 ways that you can stop procrastinating today.
 Sometimes reading a post and taking action can be a lot to handle.
-That is why I have a mini course that will not only help you stop procrastinating but it will also allow you to find more time in your day.
+That is why I created The Organized Busy Mom Workbook.
+Inside this workbook, you'll find my 8 top tips that will help any busy mom become more organized.